Probing Pole Skipping through Scalar-Gauss-Bonnet coupling: Holographic Gravity Background:

-\section{Scalar field perturbation}
+\subsection{Scalar field perturbation}

-In this section, we study the dispersion relation associated with the scalar field $\phi$ which is a minimally coupled scalar with mass $m$.
+In this section, we study the effect of the perturbation on the dispersion relation associated with the scalar field $\phi$ which is a minimally coupled scalar with mass $m$.
 This scalar field $\phi$ is regular at the horizon and decays in the asymptotic limit.
-With these conditions, the solution of the scalar can be found from the equation \eqref{z}.
+With these conditions, the solution of the scalar can be found from the equation \eqref{scal_eq}.
 Now assuming the scalar field is a function of the radial coordinate $r$ only, i.e., $\z(\phi)=\phi(r)^p$.
-We take the near-horizon expansion of the field as
+We take the near-horizon expansion of the field as $\phi(r)=\sum_{n=0}^\infty\phi^{(n)}(r_0)(r-r_0)^n$ where, $\phi^{(n)}\equiv\frac{d^n\phi(r)}{dr^n}|_{r=r_0}$.
+From this series, the first derivative of $\phi$ at $r=r_0$ can be found as,